-All partners and associated activities operate within the 8-state focus area, and the outcomes of this project will be applicable across other states in the region with similar plant communities and growing conditions.
+All partners and associated activities operate within the 9-state project area, and the outcomes of this effort will be applicable across other states in the region with similar plant communities and growing conditions.
 Utilizing seed collection and distribution zones within our target states complements efforts of the U.S. Forest Service's seed transfer zones and other native plant materials programs, including the National Seed Strategy for Rehabilitation and Restoration.
 The core group of partners includes: